Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-10-OneOf-Resources/_index.md

 ### Cons

-* Distasteful to decline to support a resource due to a technical limitation.
+* Distasteful to decline to support a resource due to a technical limitation, especially since we have a customer ask for this resource.
 * No guarantee that Kusto will be the only affected resource.
 * Risk that resources we already support will use this pattern in a new API version, rendering us unable to upgrade.